supchyan/sai2-colored-edition/thoughts.md

-2085392 = .data header begins ... nvm old ver that one was.
+2085392 = .data header begins ... nvm Old ver that one was.
 Probably pallete:

     C0C0C0